LrGeometry/mATs/doc/tokendesign.md

 `mintingAllowance` to a higher value.

 ### Removing Minters
-AnthemGold removes minters via the `removeMinter` method.
+`the issuing corporation` removes minters via the `removeMinter` method.
 This will remove the `minter` from the list of `minters` and set its `mintingAllowance` to 0.
 Once a `minter` is removed it will no longer be able to mint or burn tokens.

  - Only the `masterMinter` role may call `removeMinter`.